What distinguishes a political party from other social in...

 On the other hand, there are social institutions such as pressure groups, A pressure group may be defined as an organized social interest group which is formed with the main aim of pursuing its interests and government policies to the interest of its members without any intention to control the government.

-The first Head of State and Head of Government in Nigeria was ...
+The first Governor-General of Nigeria was ...